Street art in Ponce, Puerto Rico

-Street art has existed in Ponce, Puerto Rico, since at least the mid twentieth century.
-It received a boost from the Ponce municipal authorities in 2017 with the creation of the public-private partnership Ponce es Ley.
-Since then over four dozen works of art dot the city and, increasingly, the municipality.
+Street art has existed in Ponce, Puerto Rico, since at least the mid 20th century.
+It received a boost from the Ponce municipal authorities in 2017, with the creation of the public-private partnership Ponce es Ley.
+Since then, over four dozen works of art dot the city and, increasingly, the municipality.
 Street artists have prominently created murals in the Ponce Historic Zone as well as its adjacent areas and barrios.